kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/04_Fine_Tuning.md

 Fine-tuning can improve the performance and reduce the error rates of OpenAI models significantly.

-## Fine Tuning Training Data
+## Fine-Tuning Training Data

 Training data for fine-tuning OpenAI models are pairs of input prompts and desired outputs that reflect the specific task or domain you want to customize the model for.
 For example, if you want to fine-tune a model for generating product reviews, your training data could look like this:

 ```
 {"prompt": "Review: I bought this laptop for my online classes and it works great.", "completion": "Rating: 5 stars"}
 {"prompt": "Review: The battery life is terrible and the screen is too small.", "completion": "Rating: 2 stars"}
 {"prompt": "Review: This is a scam.
-The product never arrived and the seller did not respond.", "completion": "Rating: 1 star"}
+The product never arrived, and the seller did not respond.", "completion": "Rating: 1 star"}
 ```

 You can use the OpenAI CLI or Studio to prepare, validate, and format your training data into a JSON file that can be used for fine-tuning.

-**IMPORTANT NOTE**:
+**IMPORTANT NOTE:**
 It is important to note that to expect better results than using prompt engineering, you will need to have a large and high-quality dataset that is relevant to your task or domain, usually a few hundred high-quality examples.

 ## When would you consider Fine Tuning vs Prompt Engineering?